Skip to Content

 However, it should be noted though that if the 24-second shot clock reaches 0 at the same time the defensive team touches the ball last, it would still result in a shot clock violation.

-Notable leagues/organizations that implement 24-second shot clock
+What are notable leagues/organizations that implement the 24-second shot clock?

 The 24-second shot clock is primarily implemented in professional leagues such as the National Basketball Association, also known as the NBA, the Women’s National Basketball Association, also referred to as the WNBA, as well as within the International Basketball Federation, commonly abbreviated as FIBA.